usnistgov/Differential-Privacy-Synthetic-Data-Challenge-assets/README.md

 Tha main contents of the current repository are:
 - data assets from 2018 Synthetic Data Challenge
+- links to contesant submissions to the 2020 Temporal Map Challenge
+- data assets from 2020 Temporal Map Challenge
 - drug-related deaths dataset for testing

 Future contents we plan to add:
-- data assets from 2020 Temporal Map Challenge (NOV 2021)
-- benchmark scripts for evaluating synthetic data generators (expected JAN 2022)
+- benchmark scripts for evaluating synthetic data generators (expected FEB 2022)
-- competitor open source code from 2020 Temporal Map Challenge (NOV 2021)